Event Organiser RESOURCES (2025)

 We are running this project in support of 100 Hours of Astronomy, a global, mass-participation event led by the International Astronomical Union’s Office of Astronomy Outreach (IAU OAO) with the goal of making astronomy accessible to everyone.
 Every year, people in over 60 countries all around the world participate by doing astronomy activities during the 100 Hours period.

-The 100 Hours event runs 2-5 October 2024, but our website will remain active afterwards for some time.
+The 100 Hours event runs 2-5 October 2025, but our website will remain active afterwards for some time.
 So if it’s cloudy during the 100-hours period, people can try again later.
 However, if they participate outside the 100-hours period, their achievement markers will appear in grey.
-And we don’t want people to think ‘oh I’ll just do it later’ so please don’t tell people about this feature unless it is cloudy during the 100 Hours.
+But we don’t want people to think ‘oh I’ll just do it later’ so please don’t tell people about this feature unless it is cloudy during the 100 Hours.

 How to use 100 hours at an event